 What to Plan For

 - Who's Who.
-Family-themed name tags help to group guests at a glance: Oh, so you're Joey's dad!
+Family-themed name tags help to group guests at a glance: Oh, so you're Zoey's dad!

 - Food.
 Pre-assigned potluck, random dishes, or both.